What is Talent Relationship Management? What makes it different from traditional Applicant Tracking? How does it drive and inspire us?

 - Management reporting needs

-Me, my partners and the team behind crelate Talent™ have been there.
-Over the last 15+ years, we have built and run talent-centric services business focused primarily in the Customer Relationship Management (CRM) market.
+Behind the scenes, and over multiple decades, our founding team has personally built and operated talent-centric services business focused primarily in the Customer Relationship Management (CRM) market.
 We were very successful and over that time developed a deep understanding of where software could and could not help improve the relationship between companies and their clients.

 In addition to seeing how software helped our clients, we also had to overcome our own challenges in finding and growing talent in our own business.
 It was a continuous journey that involved bringing in individuals from the most junior greenhorns to recognized industry experts.
 Not only that, we consulted and worked with hundreds of companies that did the same, in their own unique ways.